TheKLCD/karuta-calculator/README.md

 # Karuta Price Calculator
 A tool to convert your Discord Bot Karuta spreadsheet into a list of prices using the Keqing bot pricing guide.

+## Web Version

+There is now a more convenient web version with more features [here](https://theklcd.github.io/karutaCalculator/karuta-calculator.html)!
+This project still works if you wish to use this instead.

 ## Setup
 1. Download your spreadsheet from Karuta.